DarioAlbertoSalazar/resistor-calculator-react/README.md

 The Database Name will be: `resistor`
 The collection name: `resistordata`

-The json that you will need to fill the collection database it`s: resistor.json You can find the JSON file inside the project
+The json that you will need to fill the collection database is: resistor.json You can find the JSON file inside the project

 And in the end you can run the unit test with: `npm run test` or `npm test`